brianchaan/dotfiles/README.md

 ### Procedure for a brand new Mac

-1. Open Safari and Google *Install Homebrew*.
+1. Cmd+Space to open Spotlight, type *brew.sh*, and open in Safari.
-    - Open the Homebrew website and copy the bash command.
+    - Copy the bash command from the Homebrew website.
-    - Ctrl+Space and type *Terminal* to open the default Terminal.
+    - Cmd+Space and type *Terminal* to open the default Terminal.
     - Paste the command.
 This will install both Homebrew and the Xcode command line tools.
-    - While this command runs, follow the **Configure OS** steps in **Manual Actions** below
+    - While this command runs, follow the **Configure OS** steps in **Manual Actions** below.
 1. In the Terminal, run ```git clone https://github.com/brianchaan/dotfiles ~/dotfiles``` to clone this repository.
 1. Run ```source ~/dotfiles/bootstrap.sh```.
 This performs the following:
     - Symlinks each dotfile to the home directory